-True Key requires Android, iOS, Windows, or MacOS.
+True Key supports Android, iOS, Windows, or macOS.
 It requires iOS 9.0 or later, Android 4.1 or higher, Windows Vista or higher, or recent versions of macOS.

 There are also browser extensions for Chrome, Mozilla Firefox, and Microsoft Edge.
-You will want to have your browser up-to-date for optimal use.
+You’ll want to have your browser up-to-date for optimal use.

 Is True Key safe?

-True Key uses AES-256 encryption, which is considered one of the most secure encryption algorithms available.
+This app uses the AES-256 encryption, which is considered one of the most secure encryption algorithms available.
 Multi-factor authentication adds to the overall security of the service.
 The sign-in can occur via the master password, or through facial or fingerprint recognition.
 Overall, True Key will give you a good deal of security, while also allowing some customization.